Canadian property law: Personal property

+Intellectual property

 Intellectual property, as with most common law countries, remains entirely based in federal statute; however, there are common-law economic torts related to intellectual property, e.g., passing off.
 Canada tried to take the middle road between the United Kingdom and the United States in many of their intellectual property laws.
 Copyright law and trademark law in Canada was initially based on the English legislation but has since incorporated many changes from the US model and other places.
 Canadian patent law, however, was initially based on US legislation but has typically favoured the application of UK case law.